MCDReforged/docker/README.md

 1. Mount path `/root/.local/lib/python${PYTHON_VERSION}/site-packages/` to a volume or a local directory
     - `PYTHON_VERSION` is the major + minor version of the python interpreter, e.g. `3.11`
-    - This step is optional.
+    - This mounting step is optional.
 Installing without the directory mounted results in the loss of the new packages when the container is removed
 2. Use `pip3` to install whatever packages you want like usual.
 The `--user` argument is set automatically globally

    ```bash